 Shameimaru Aya, truest of crows who had alighted here, stood at the shoe rack, wings still half-unfurled from flight.
 By way of greeting, she proffered a newspaper to the human, and he graciously accepted.

 “At your service.”
 She paused, then smiled at the human, eyes half-lidded in jest.
 “Or I guess I have that backwards, don’t I?
-You’re at
+You’re at my service.”

 “As long as your coin’s good.”

 As Aya sidled up to the counter, the human set the ‘menu’ down in front of her.
 She hardly needed to glance at it, but it was the offer that mattered; she’d jokingly complain if he didn’t.
 From her pocket, she pulled a coin purse, unsnapped it, and dumped a few coins out.
 He already knew from the amount what she wanted.